LucasPickering/slumber/docs/src/api/chain.md

 # Chain

 A chain is a intermediate data type to enable complex template values.
-Chains enable complex value sources and additional customization, such as much values as sensitive to be masked in the UI.
+Chains also provide additional customization, such as marking values as sensitive.

 To use a chain in a template, reference it as `{{chains.<id>}}`.